Music Authority may collect a share of sales or other compensation from the links on this page.

 Noisy neighbors, construction work nearby, babies crying all the time, are just a couple of reasons that make having noise cancelling earbuds close at hand a great idea.

-As your ears adapt to noise around you, using simple earplugs soon just won’t do the trick anymore.
+As your ears adapt to the noise around you, using simple earplugs soon just won’t do the trick anymore.

 Enjoying music at a whole new level is possible with this type of earbuds.
 If you’re an audiophile, but for some reason don’t have the luxury of listening to your favorite tracks on speakers, getting a pair of ANC buds is a great solution.